 - helping someone adapt to life after major surgery

-- helping people suffering from mental illness get back into everyday activities such as work or volunteering
+- helping people with a mental illness or learning disability with everyday activities such as work or volunteering

 - helping elderly people stay in their own homes by providing adaptations such as level access showers or stair lifts